-With Windows 10, there are some changes in the Windows Updates algorithm.
-Now Windows Updates section is eliminated from Control Panel and all the settings in context to the feature is confined to Settings app only.
-This suppressed the ability of an user to select an specific update he/she wants to install in Windows 10.
+With Windows 11/10, there are some changes in the Windows Updates algorithm.
+As Windows Updates section is eliminated from Control Panel and all the settings in context to the feature is confined to Settings app only.
+This suppressed the ability of an user to select an specific update he/she wants to install.
 So they can’t specify selective updates and as a result of this, all updates are downloaded and installed automatically.
+In this guide, you’ll learn how to install a specific Windows Update in Windows 11/10.

 Today, in this article, we’re going to show how you can select the updates which you want to install.
 This will give you the freedom to install only those updates which are relevant for you.
 Hence, using this way, you can save your valuable data which could have wasted in downloading irrelevant updates.
 Also you’ll save your time by preventing installation of those updates which you don’t need.